-In connection with the disposition of our wafer fabrication business, we expect to incur an estimated \$1 million in severance and other exit costs to close our wafer fabrication services operations in Boise, Idaho and Lyon, France.
-We estimate that in the first quarter of 2003 we will recognize a pre-tax net gain on the disposition of our wafer fabrication services business approximately \$58 million.
-The carrying value of the disposed net assets associated with the business as of February 28, 2003 was \$3 million.
-In addition, pursuant to the definitive agreements, (1) Amkor and Dongbu agreed to use reasonable best efforts to cause Dongbu Electronics and ASI to be merged together as soon as practicable, (2) Amkor and Dongbu agreed to cause ASI to use the proceeds ASI received from its sale of stock to Dongbu to purchase shares in Dongbu
+In consideration of the transactions discussed above, we restated our historical results to reflect our wafer fabrication services segment as a discontinued operation.
+In connection with the disposition of our wafer fabrication business, we recorded \$1.0 million in severance and other exit costs to close our wafer fabrication services operations in Boise, Idaho and Lyon, France in the first quarter of 2003.
+Also in the first quarter of 2003, we recognized a pre-tax gain on the disposition of our wafer fabrication services business of \$58.6 million (\$51.5 million, net of tax).
+The carrying value of the sold net assets associated with the business as of February 28, 2003 was \$2.4 million.
+In addition, pursuant to the definitive agreements, (1) Amkor and Dongbu agreed to use reasonable best efforts to cause Dongbu Electronics and ASI to be merged together as soon as practicable, (2) Amkor and Dongbu agreed to cause ASI to use the proceeds ASI received from its sale of stock to Dongbu to purchase shares in Dongbu Electronics and (3) Amkor and Dongbu agreed to use their best efforts to provide releases and indemnifications to the chairman, directors and officers of ASI, either past or incumbent, from any and all liabilities arising out of the performance of their duties at ASI between

-Electronics and (3) Amkor and Dongbu agreed to use their best efforts to provide releases and indemnifications to the chairman, directors and officers of ASI, either past or incumbent, from any and all liabilities arising out of the performance of their duties at ASI between January 1, 1995 and December 31, 2001.
+January 1, 1995 and December 31, 2001.
 The last provision would provide a release and indemnification for James Kim, our CEO and Chairman, and members of his family.
 We are not aware of any claims or other liabilities which these individuals would be released from or for which they would receive indemnification.